Enabling Off-Policy Imitation Learning with Deep Actor Critic Stabilization: Previous Methods

 where we assume $\pi_\theta$ is a stochastic policy parameterized by $\theta$ (typically a neural network).
 The policy's output representation depends on the action space: \begin{itemize} \item \textbf{Discrete Actions:} For a space with (say) $K$ actions, the policy network outputs a softmax distribution over the $K$ choices, given the state input $s_t$. \item \textbf{Continuous Actions:} The function approximator for the policy outputs the parameters of a distribution function (e.g., the mean and variance of a Gaussian).
 The action $a_t$ is then chosen by sampling from this distribution. \end{itemize}

-The training for the neural network is performed via stochastic gradient ascent to maximize the log-likelihood of the expert demonstrations w.r.t. the parameters $\theta$ Osa et. al 2018\cite{Osa_2018_imitation}.
+The training for the neural network is performed via stochastic gradient ascent to maximize the log-likelihood of the expert demonstrations w.r.t. the parameters $\theta$ \cite{Osa_2018_imitation}.
 The gradient is given by:

 where $\pi_\theta(a_t|s_t)$ is the probability density (or mass) of the expert action $a_t$ given the expert state $s_t$ under the policy $\pi_\theta$.